 A few years after making Bossa Nova, Bruno Barreto directed this Brazilian comedy, O Casamento de Romeu e Julieta, which is another, even better, soccer date movie.

-Romeo is the leader of a Corinthians fan club that includes his hysterically fanatical grandmother.
+Romeo (Marco Ricca) is the leader of a Corinthians fan club that includes his hysterically fanatical grandmother.
 In order to be accepted by Juliet’s father, who is the equally fanatic club chairman of Palmeiras, Romeo pretends to be a fan of the arch rivals even though doing so makes him physically ill.